Growth & Care

 Vertical Accent, General Garden Use

-Montgomery Blue Spruce has attractive silvery blue foliage.
+Montgomery Blue Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive silvery blue evergreen foliage.
 The needles are highly ornamental and remain silvery blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.